Large site logo

 Sources:

 There is a long history of abuse by Jewish settlers in the West Bank of Palestinian communities there.
-Those incidents have intensified since the Hamas attacks.
-In a recent case, a Palestinian-American teen who had moved there with his family early in 2023 was shot in the head in an incident that Israeli sources say involved "rock-throwing activities."
+Palestinian-American journalist Shireen Abu Akleh was murdered by the IDF in the West Bank city of Jenin while reporting there in May 2022.
+These incidents have intensified since the Hamas attacks.
+In January 2024, a Palestinian-American teen who had moved there with his family early in 2023 was shot in the head in an incident that Israeli sources say involved "rock-throwing activities."
 What's known about the incident makes it unlikely the teen was throwing rocks.
+Another Palestinian-American teen was killed under similar circumstances about a month later.
 Many of the West Bank settlers are Americans, and private American dollars flow to these illegal settlements.
-More recently, a second American teenager was shot and killed.

-This month (April 2024), after a fourteen-year-old Israeli shepherd disappeared, West Bank settlers rampaged through local Palestinian villages.
+In April 2024, after a fourteen-year-old Israeli shepherd disappeared, West Bank settlers rampaged through local Palestinian villages.
 Numerous houses and 100 vehicles were torched.
 Several Palestinians were shot.
 The shepherd's body was discovered later by a drone.
-It is unknown how he died and who might have been responsible.
+It has not been reported how he died and who might have been responsible.

 Sources: